1976 Wisconsin Supreme Court election

 The 1976 Wisconsin Supreme Court election was held on April 6, 1976, to elect a justice to the Wisconsin Supreme Court for a ten-year term.
 Incumbent justice Roland B. Day (who had been appointed in 1974 to fill a vacancy) was elected.

 Background

-Incumbent Justice Roland B. Day had been appointed in 1974 by Governor Patrick J. Lucey to fill a vacancy on the court.
+Incumbent Justice Roland B. Day had been appointed in 1974 by Governor Patrick J. Lucey to fill a vacancy on the court created by the retirement of E. Harold Hallows, who retired due to the mandatory retirement age of 70.
 In accordance with the specifications of the state constitution, the 1976 election was an early contest for the seat and was for a fresh ten-year full term (as opposed to being a special election to only a partial unexpired term).

 The general election coincided with the Wisconsin presidential primaries.